handpoint/doc/android/androidapioverview.md

 id: androidapioverview
 ---

-# API overview
+# Trigger Amounts

- **Supported functionality**

-- List the available payment terminals
-- Connect/disconnect to and from a payment terminal.
-- Automatically or manually reconnect to a payment terminal.
-- Execute financial transactions.
-- Get the status of transactions.
-- Control and access the device logs.

-**Processing Payments Simulation**

 Your test payments are sent against a test server on the Handpoint side which simulates the behavior of an acquiring bank.
 Funds are not moved and sensitive data from the card is fully encrypted.
-You can use trigger amounts to generate some specific responses from our server:
+You can use trigger amounts to generate some specific responses from our servers:

 **Sale amounts**